 I had been aware of podcasts for quite some time before I finally got into them about three years ago.
 I was under the impression that they were like amateur radio, in the unflattering sense of the phenomenon, but I was in for a surprise.
 Since that I’ve practically stopped listening to music when I’m commuting or otherwise on the move, and feeding my inner infovore with a bunch of interesting podcasts.
 I’ve been meaning to give a shout-out to my favourites for some time now, so here goes!

 First of all, for those who are not in the know – podcasts are basically radio programs that are published in a downloadable form as mp3-files or similar.
 Basically podcasts are radio without inane blabbering DJs, interesting content and available at your leisure.
 Usually you can subscribe to podcasts and get new episodes more or less automatically.
-I use iTunes and the iOS podcast app, but there are other alternatives, such as Stitcher.
+I use iTunes and the iOS podcast app

 If you want to open your relationship up because you aren’t getting enough from your spouse and wonder if you are a dick because of it, if you don’t know the proper etiquette of threesomes, your spouse ignores you when you go to a kink club, you’re a closeted LGBT kid in the sticks, or you have some other problem that feels like it’s totally out there – I heartily recommend listening to archives of the Savage Lovecast.
 Chances are your question has been asked ten times already, and if not, at least listening through the archives will make you realize that your “freaky” tastes aren’t not that freaky after all.